 The first year of Florida’s hemp industry was one of trial and error on the ground, but the projections...

 Is hemp farming legal in Florida?
-Hemp research was legalized in Florida in 2017.
+Hemp farming was legalized in Florida in 2019.

 State Hemp Program; Creates state hemp program within DACS; directs DACS to submit plan to U.S. Secretary of Agriculture for approval, maintain land registry & submit monthly reports, & adopt rules in consultation with DOH & DBPR; provides licensure requirements; requires licensees to use specified hemp seeds & cultivars; provides requirements for distribution & sale of hemp extract; provides for violations, corrective measures, & enforcement; revises colleges & universities at which department is required to authorize & oversee industrial hemp pilot projects.